FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 ## Sending data from FusionAuth

-Finally, we will send actual data from FusionAuth, rather than using sample data .
+Finally, we will pull data from FusionAuth, rather than using hardcoded values.
 For this, we will first need to create a `login` route; how can we send user data if there is no user logged in?

 Create a new file `server/routes/login.js` and add this `route` to `index.js`.